Energy & Environment

 Fully compliant with environmental legislation including the Carbon Reduction Commitment (CRC) and the Energy Saving Opportunity Commitment (ESOS) as well as the Energy Performance of Buildings Directive where applicable.

 Like for like energy and Carbon reduction has been achieved!
-Preliminary figures indicate that GLL will hit its 2% reduction in Carbon emissions at like for like premises in 2016.
+GLL will hit its 2% reduction in Carbon emissions at like for like premises in 2017.

-- 2.16% reduction in our Carbon Emission – hitting our annual target of 2%
+- 8% reduction in our Carbon Emission – just short of our annual target of 2%

-Some other key objectives for GLL in 2017 include:
+Some key objectives for GLL in 2018 include:

 - Overall reduction in like for like Carbon emissions of 2% - the individual Regions developing specific target based on their action plans.